mui/mui-x/docs/data/charts/label/label.md

 # Charts - Label

 <p class="description">Label refers to the text reference of a series or data.
-In the UI it is used in many components like the `legend`, `tooltip` and inside an `arc` of a pie chart.</p>
+It is used in many components like the "legend", "tooltip",  and inside an "arc" of a pie chart.</p>

 ## Basic display